-At 31 December 2018 the Appointments and Remuneration Committee was made up of three members, all of them appointed from among the non-executive directors and a majority of them being independent directors, for a term of three years.
+The Appointments and Remuneration Committee is composed of three members, all of them appointed from among the non-executive directors and a majority of them being independent directors, for a term of three years.

-Throughout 2018, the Appointments and Remuneration Committee was made up exclusively of non-executive directors, with a majority of independent directors.
+Throughout 2019, the Appointments and Remuneration Committee was made up exclusively of non-executive directors, with a majority of independent directors.

-The composition of the Company's Appointments and Remuneration Committee at 31 December 2018 was as follows:
+The composition of the Company's Appointments and Remuneration Committee at 31 December 2019 was as follows: